|

 service for other information such as regular load information on a

-running web service, pushing updates into a shared lektor-dir
+running web service, pushing updates into a shared lektor-dir on a

 regular basis.
 It would also be trivial to write custom fetchers for